 The campus cottages, auditorium and dining room require occasional cleaning by volunteers before and after training sessions of BSF leaders and others who visit campus.

 Landscaping, mechanical, carpentry, painting, plumbing, electrical and many other jobs are performed routinely

-Tools and materials will be provided, and the projects will be arranged before you arrive.
+Tools and materials will be provided for the job assigned, upon arrival.
 If you are interested in maintenance work, please let the volunteer coordinator know at firstname.lastname@example.org.

 When assigned to landscaping and maintenance, please dress appropriately for the job and season.